Skip to content

 bricks site pull 1460 -o homepage.json

 The output includes a contentHash field at the top level.
-You’ll need this hash for push operations — it prevents you from accidentally overwriting someone else’s changes.
+You’ll need this hash for push operations.
+It prevents you from accidentally overwriting someone else’s changes.

 Replace all elements on a page with the contents of a JSON file.
 This is a full replacement, not a merge.